 Shadow Remix

-What do you see?
-Similar to seeing shapes and animals in cloud formations, shadow remixes invite learners to use their imaginations and share what they see in a shadow.
-This open-ended prompt encourages remixing and building on the ideas of others, and creates a wonderful series of images in the end.
+What do YOU see in a shadow?
+In the same way that we sometimes see recognizable shapes and forms in cloud formations, this activity invites learners to use their imaginations and share what they see in shadows.
+Inspired by artist Vincent Bal, this open-ended prompt encourages remixing and building on the ideas of others in different ways, and creates a series of inspiring images in the end.

 Materials and Tools